 8. Dap Plastic Wood Filler

 Dap’s plastic wood filler comes from manufacturers in the United States that use very high product standards to ensure you get a professional-grade product that works very well each time you bring it out.
-This filler handles like putty with a soft texture, and this makes it easy to mold into your gouge or crack before it gets too hard to work with.
+This wood filler handles like wood putty with a soft texture, and this makes it easy to mold into your gouge or crack before it gets too hard to work with.
 You can use it on a huge range of surfaces, including paneling, doors, molding, plywood, lumbar, and other wood furniture and objects.
 Once you apply it and get it into the shape you want, it’ll start to harden up with exposure to air.

 Eventually, this wood filler will give the surface and body that mimics wood, and this makes it difficult to tell the difference when you look at it.
-You can sand, cut, stain, drill, varnish, plane, lacquer, or paint this filler just like you would any other wooden surface to help blend it into the deck and hide the face that you patched it in the first place.
+You can sand, cut, stain, drill, varnish, plane, lacquer, or paint this wood filler just like you would any other wooden surface to help blend it into the deck and hide the face that you patched it in the first place.
 This product meets Federal Specification TT-F-340C for durability and longevity, and you can use it on the exterior or interior of your home without a problem.

-- Handles like putty
+- Handles like wood putty

 - Hardens with exposure to air